rstacruz/promise-conditional/README.md

 # promise-conditional

-Use if-then-else in promises.
+> Use if-then-else in promise chains

-## If-then-else

 ```js
 getArticles()